sesamsolutions/react-native-phone-input/README.md

 #### `dismissKeyboard`

-`boolean` indicating if the keyboard should be dismissed automatically after the input is considered valid e164 format.
+Hide the keyboard automatically when the input is considered valid e164 format.
 Defaults to `true`.

 ---